rtaneja1997/Connect4/README.md

 - Test minimax player (currently tested at depth of 4, higher depths cause exponential rise in time computations)
 - Noticed that the game allows someone to make an 'illegal move', i.e. if a player chooses a full column, the game skips his turn.
 It might be good if we fix this.
 - alpha beta pruning possibly
+- fix bug when player wins
+-incorporate more randomness when ai chooses moves with same value

 Notes: